-Five points off the top of the Bundesliga table, well placed to qualify for the UEFA Europa League last 32 and into the DFB Cup last 16, Eintracht Frankfurt have enjoyed a great start to the season.
+Four points off the top four of the Bundesliga table, well placed to qualify for the UEFA Europa League last 32 and into the DFB Cup last 16, Eintracht Frankfurt have enjoyed a solid start to the season.
 A key to their success has been leading goalscorer Goncalo Paciencia.

-With last season’s devastating forward trio moving on, Paciencia has seized his chance to shine.
-The Portuguese attacker was the only man to feature in all of Eintracht’s first 21 games this term, a run that started with a Europa League qualifying tie against Flora in Estonia on 25 July.
+With last season's devastating forward trio moving on, Paciencia has seized his chance to shine.
+The Portuguese attacker is the only man to feature in all of Eintracht's 23 games so far this term, a run that started with a Europa League qualifying tie against Flora in Estonia on 25 July.

 "It feels like the team are playing even better this season than last year," was winger Filip Kostic's take on the win over Bayern – quite a statement considering Eintracht played some magical football on their way to the 2018/19 Europa League semi-finals.

 "It's obviously a special day and a special win," said Eagles head coach Adi Hütter.
 "Nevertheless, we mustn't get carried away because there's a lot of the season left – and a lot can happen."

 That's a view that Paciencia shares.
 The Porto native has experienced some low moments, and has previously spoken about the difficulty that comes with being constantly compared to his father Domingos, who was a goalscoring legend with his hometown club.

 Being injured shortly after his arrival in Germany last summer didn't help Paciencia's adaptation.
 But he told Frankfurter Allgemeine Zeitung that he had also needed time to adjust to the intensity of the work required at a Bundesliga club.